 MIGUEL TREMBLAY, B.S, M.S.
 Miguel obtained a B.S. degree in microbiology from the University of South Florida in 2014.
 He then earned an MS degree at USF, also in microbiology, in 2015.
 During both his undergraduate and graduate work he engaged in research alongside PhD student Andy Weiss, focusing on the mechanisms of transcriptional and translational regulation in S. aureus.
-Miguel continued to teach in the department, and perform research in the Shaw lab, developing his Molecular HAMR technique, as he waits to attend medical school at the Kansas City University of Medicine and Biosciences.
+Miguel continued to teach in the department, and perform research in the Shaw lab, where he developed his infamous Molecular HAMR technique.
+He left in July 2019 to attend medical school at the Kansas City University of Medicine and Biosciences.

 DEVON MARKING, B.S., M.S.
 Devon received her BS in microbiology from the University of South Florida in 2012.
 After this she took time to travel Europe, before returning to Tampa, and volunteering in the Shaw lab.
 During this time, she was trained by Andy, working on a number of projects focusing on molecular regulation in S. aureus.
 She joined the lab as an M.S. student in fall 2013, where her research focused on understanding how intracellular aminopeptidases influence the ability of S. aureus to cause disease.
 She successfully defended her thesis in the Spring of 2015, and remained in the Shaw group for a time as our laboratory manager.
 At the end of 2015 she joined the USF Health Informatics Institute as a Research Compliance Administrator for clinical trials targeting ALS Disease.

 ANASTACIA PARKS, B.S., M.S.
 Anastacia earned a combined B.S.-M.S. degree in microbiology from the University of South Florida in 2014-2015.
 During the last semester of her undergraduate studies, she performed research with our former postdoc, Ronan Carroll, understanding virulence determinant regulation in S. aureus.
 During her non-thesis MS degree she continued to engage in research, working with former Shaw lab PhD student Christina Krute on the prenylation pathway of S. aureus.
 She left USF, in the Summer of 2015 to enroll as a doctoral student in the Department of Microbiology at the University of Georgia.
-She is currently performing her dissertation research in the laboratory of Dr Jorge Escalante, and is now a postdoc in the laboratory of Dr Tohomas Bernhardt.
+She performed her dissertation research in the laboratory of Dr Jorge Escalante, and is now a postdoc in the laboratory of Dr Tohomas Bernhardt.